When shopping for the best car battery for your vehicle, what’s your top priority? Price? Warranty? Chemistry?

 Lead-Acid Batteries

-Lead-acid batteries are the most traditional type and the most affordable.
-They have a decent lifespan when properly maintained, with some premium batteries lasting 5 years or longer.
+Lead-acid batteries have been around the longest and are the most affordable.
+They have a decent lifespan with proper maintenance, and some premium batteries can last 5 years or longer.
 They’re also capable of delivering high current, making them well-suited for starting vehicles.

 On the downside, they’re heavier compared to other types, require regular maintenance (like topping off with distilled water), and can be prone to sulfation if you don’t keep them properly charged.